telerik/teststudio-docs/docs/automated-tests/test-execution/quick-run-baseurl.md

 ---
-title: BaseURL Quick Access
+title: BaseUrl Quick Access
-page_title: BaseURL Quick Access
+page_title: BaseUrl Quick Access
 description: "Test Studio Quick test Execution.
 Test Studio test run.
-Quick access the BaseURL.
-Quick Set BaseURL on project level. "
+Quick access the BaseUrl.
+Quick Set BaseUrl on project level. "
 position: 3
 ---
-# Quick Set BaseURL for a Project
+# Quick Access to BaseUrl

-The **Test Ribbon** in Test Studio allows you to trigger a quick test execution.
-Along with that it provides quick access to some useful project settings.
+The **Test** ribbon in Test Studio allows you to trigger a quick test execution and provides access to the **BaseUrl** project setting.

-## Using BaseURL in Test Studio Projects
+## Using BaseUrl in Test Studio Projects

-Test Studio allows you to reuse already recorded tests against multiple environments, e.g. stage, test or prod.
-Usually these environments only differ by their URLs, so setting a BaseURL on project level will help you execute the same tests.
-The **Test Ribbon** provides quick access to easily change the BaseURL and trigger a test execution against any of the available environments.
+Test Studio allows you to reuse already recorded tests against multiple environments, for example, stage, test, or production.
+Usually, these environments differ only in their URLs, so changing the **BaseUrl** on the project level will help you execute the same tests against multiple environments.

-## Set BaseURL for a Project
+To change the **BaseUrl**, go to the **Test** ribbon and enter the desired URL in the designated field.

+> __Tip__
+> <br>
+> <br>
-Set a **Base Url**, if you run tests against multiple environments.
-Please see our <a href="/knowledge-base/test-execution-kb/base-url" target="_blank">BaseURL KB article</a> for more information.
+>For more information on how to run tests against multiple environments by using the **BaseUrl**, see the <a href="/knowledge-base/test-execution-kb/base-url" target="_blank">BaseUrl KB article</a>.

 ![BaseUrl][12]

 ## Adjust the Compare Mode for URLs

-When a **BaseURL** is set for the project, you can change the **Compare Mode** for future recorded elements.
-Detailed description of the different options can be found <a href="/features/project-settings/recording-options#elements-page-compare-mode" target="_blank">here</a>.
+When a **BaseUrl** is set for the project, you can change the **Compare Mode** for future recorded elements.
+For more information about the various options, see the <a href="/features/project-settings/recording-options#elements-page-compare-mode" target="_blank">Compare Mode section</a> in the Recording Options article.

 ![Compare Mode][13]

-[12]: /img/automated-tests/test-execution/quick-run-baseurl/fig12.png
+[12]: /img/automated-tests/test-execution/quick-run-BaseUrl/fig12.png
-[13]: /img/automated-tests/test-execution/quick-run-baseurl/fig13.png
+[13]: /img/automated-tests/test-execution/quick-run-BaseUrl/fig13.png